Neri Oxman: Early life and education

 Neri Oxman was born in Haifa, Israel, the daughter of architecture professors Robert and Rivka Oxman.
-Her sister Keren, is an artist.
-Oxman grew up in Israel, spending time in her parents' architecture studio and at her grandmother's house, which she said "cultivated in me a sense of wonder."
+Her sister Keren Oxman is an artist.
+Oxman grew up in Israel, spending time in her parents' architecture studio and at her grandmother's house.

-After graduating from the Hebrew Reali School in Haifa in 1993, she served two years in the Israeli Air Force, reaching the rank of first lieutenant.
-Following her military service, she attended Hebrew University's Hadassah Medical School for two years before switching her studies to architecture.
+After graduating from the Hebrew Reali School in Haifa in 1993, she served for three years in the Israeli Air Force, reaching the rank of first lieutenant.
+Following her military service, she attended Hebrew University's Hadassah Medical School for two years before switching to architecture.
 She began her architectural studies at Technion Israel Institute of Technology and finished her degree at the Architectural Association School of Architecture in London, graduating in 2004.
-In 2005, Oxman began Ph.D. studies in architectural design and computation at the Massachusetts Institute of Technology, advised by William J. Mitchell.
+In 2005, Oxman began Ph.D. studies in architectural design at the Massachusetts Institute of Technology, advised by William J. Mitchell.
 Her thesis focused on material-aware design.
 She graduated from the doctoral program in 2010.